 Why does the jawbone lose density in the first place?

 This is typically due to resorption.
 Within the first year of tooth loss, you can lose up to 25 percent of your bone density in that particular area.
 It only continues from there.
 That is because teeth and roots provide stimulation to the jawbone and that stimulation is a signal to the brain that your jaw is serving its primary purpose.
 When teeth fall out, that stimulation is reduced or eliminated completely.
 As a result, the body begins to leach calcium from the jaw for use elsewhere.
 If you know that you are going to lose a tooth, do not hesitate to schedule an appointment since there are certain procedures that can prevent or limit the amount of resorption.

 Other reasons for a loss of bone density is periodontal (gum) disease, developmental defect, injury or decay, and infections.
-Visiting the dentist on a regular basis for preventative care can help to reduce these risks.
+Visiting our dentist in Laurel, MD on a regular basis for preventative care can help to reduce these risks.

 When is bone grafting necessary for dental implants?

 If you have lost bone density, your jawbone may no longer be thick enough for an implant.
 When replacing your teeth with dental implants, a dentist will be surgically placing a small titanium post under your gums and securing it to your jawbone.
 As such, your jawbone must be dense enough to support the post.
 Think of it in the same way as if you were building a piece of furniture.
 The wood you were using would need to be thick enough for the screw.
 Otherwise, it would not be able to screw in all the way.
 A bone grafting procedure can increase the density of your jawbone so that the titanium post is a perfect fit.

 Whose bone is used for the actual graft?